POSTMORTEM: HOT LAP RACING

 RESUME OF THE GAME AND DEV HISTORY

-Vision Réelle.
-It was a bit rough, but all basics were promising and with a bigger development team, it had potential to become a real racing game.
+Very first idea of the game came when Vision Réelle CEO presented his prototype of a time attack racing game to Zero Games Studios CEO.
+It was a bit rough, but all basics were promising and with a bigger development team, and the the latter felt it had potential to become a more ambitious real racing game.

 We quickly decided to aim for the Nintendo Switch as main console for many reasons.
 Zero Games Studios had extensive development experience on this console, knowing its architecture and limits very well.